fabiankaraben/docsarchive-dev/content/typescript/5.2/whats-new/typescript-3-8.md

 In a codebase like Visual Studio Code, this reduced rebuild times for changes in certain files from about 14 seconds to about 1 second.
 While we don’t necessarily recommend this option for all codebases, you might be interested if you have an extremely large codebase and are willing to defer full project errors until later (e.g. a dedicated build via a `tsconfig.fullbuild.json` or in CI).

-For more details, you can [see the original pull request](https://github.com/microsoft/TypeScript/pull/35711).
+For more details, you can [see the original pull request ↗](https://github.com/microsoft/TypeScript/pull/35711).